agraef/midizap/README.md

 CC0[16]{0} CC1
 ~~~

-But we can't just put these two rules into a configuration file, because we're not allowed to bind `CC0` in two different translations at once (if you try this, the parser will complain and just ignore the second rule).
+But we can't just put these two rules into the same section, because we're not allowed to bind `CC0` in two different translations at once (if you try this, the parser will complain and just ignore the second rule).
 And the single rule `CC0[16]{0} C5 CC1` won't work either, because it only passes the low nibble to the `C5` message.
 However, using a macro call we can massage those rules into an eligible form:

 ~~~
 CC0[] C5 $CC1